kevinolega/callcentertrainingtips/_posts/2019-07-21-negative-reminders.md

 Then that close friend.

-The expression on his/her face is slightly embarassed that you're friends.
+The expression on his/her face is slightly embarrassed that you're friends.

 Kasi medyo nakakahiya ka ngang kaibigan.